 One of the primary potential benefits of ECT for cancer patients is its rapid response rate in treating major depressive episodes.
 For patients undergoing the emotional and physical toll of cancer treatment, this rapid improvement can be crucial.
 It can help restore their psychological resilience and improve their overall quality of life.
 Moreover, ECT's effectiveness in treating medication-resistant depression presents a valuable option for patients who have not responded to traditional antidepressant treatments.

 It's important to note, however, that ECT is not without its risks and side effects, which can include temporary memory loss and confusion.
-Therefore, it is vital that each case is carefully evaluated by a team of multidisciplinary healthcare providers, including oncologists, psychiatrists, and psychologists, to ensure that the benefits outweigh the risks for each patient.
+Therefore, each case must be carefully evaluated by a team of multidisciplinary healthcare providers, including oncologists, psychiatrists, and psychologists, to ensure that the benefits outweigh the risks for each patient.

 As research into the use of ECT for cancer patients continues, it is hoped that more light will be shed on how this treatment can be optimized to support patients' mental health and enhance their quality of life.
 This emerging field of study holds promise for integrative approaches in cancer care, highlighting the importance of addressing mental health as a critical component of the healing process.